Paygate/sample-code-ios/README.md

 ### To Do:
 - Video walkthrough
-- Link to sample App on App Store
+- Link to sample app on Apple App Store

 ## PayHost